GOALS-JWST: Revealing the Buried Star Clusters in the Luminous Infrared Galaxy VV 114: Discussion

-In red we show the improved age distribution including the 16 reddest YMCs identified in our NIRCam imaging whose F150W-F200W and F200W-F356W colors suggest they are young and heavily extincted massive clusters.
-Importantly, all 16 of the YMCs we identify have derived stellar masses above our completeness limit of $10^{5.2} M_{\odot}$, and we stress that this limit is sufficiently high such that the faint population of {\it JWST} sources excluded in our analysis will not impact these results.
-The age distribution slope which includes these YMCs is $\gamma = -1.27 \pm 0.32$ for $10^{6} < \tau (\mathrm{yr}) < 10^{7}$ yr.
+For sources which are only detected with NIRCam, and have $0.1 < F150W-F200W < 0.75$, the possible range of ages is much larger (5 - 100 Myr) due to the degeneracy of the SSP models in the NIR and therefore the contamination from sources at older ages.
+Taking the median age of sources in this cloud to be 10 Myr we derive an average stellar mass of $10^{5.1} M_{\odot}$.
+We stress that because our completeness limit is sufficiently high, this population of {\it JWST} sources excluded in our analysis, due to degeneracy in the derived ages, will have even lower stellar masses and ultimately should not impact the results presented in Figure 4.
+The age distribution slope which includes the reddest YMCs is $\gamma = -1.30 \pm 0.39$ for $10^{6} < \tau (\mathrm{yr}) < 10^{7}$ yr.
 This value is consistent with the previously determined slope within the uncertainties on both measurements, and confirms that VV 114 has a steep age gradient for all massive star clusters across the entire range of cluster ages observed.
 This result provides further evidence that steep age distribution slopes are found predominately in starburst and merging galaxies.

 We note that the steep slope observed in VV 114 may actually be due to an increase in YMC formation as opposed to cluster destruction over the last $10^{8.5}$yr.
-However, CALIFA IFU observations of VV 114 suggest that the extinction-corrected enhancement of the star formation rate over the last 300 Myr relative to normal star-forming galaxies is a only factor of $\sim 2-3$ in the central half-light radius \citep{cf17}, which corresponds to a change in $\gamma$ of $\sim -0.2$.
+However, CALIFA IFU observations of VV 114 suggest that the extinction-corrected enhancement of the star formation rate over the last 300 Myr relative to normal star-forming galaxies is a only factor of $\sim 2 - 3$ in the central half-light radius \citep{cf17}, which would result in a change in $\gamma$ of $\sim -0.2$.
 We therefore attribute the much steeper slope observed in VV 114 to rapid cluster destruction as opposed to changes in the YMC formation rate.